The Last Dragon (soundtrack)

 The Last Dragon: Original Soundtrack Album is a soundtrack album for the 1985 movie The Last Dragon starring Taimak, Julius Carry, Vanity and Christopher Murney.
 The music soundtrack album was supervised by executive producer Berry Gordy, the founder of Motown Records.

 The soundtrack features the DeBarge’s hit song, "Rhythm of the Night", written by Diane Warren.
-The song reached top five on the Billboard Hot 100 and #1 on the Billboard R&B Singles.
-Also included is new music by singers’ Stevie Wonder, Smokey Robinson, and the film's star, Vanity; as well as various artists from the Motown label.
-The soundtrack also features songwriting from Norman Whitfield, who had left Motown in 1975 and set up his own record company, and returned to Motown in the early 1980s.
+The song reached top five on the Billboard Hot 100 and #1 on the Billboard R&B Singles chart.
+Also included is new music by singers Stevie Wonder, Smokey Robinson, and the film's star, Vanity; as well as various artists from the Motown label.
+The soundtrack also features songwriting from Norman Whitfield, who had left Motown in 1975 and set up his own record company Whitfield Records, and returned to Motown in the early 1980s.